 In order to minimize the cost of hazard risks and manage risks occurring globally and interdependently in a concentrated manner, global insurance programs have been established for main lines of insurance.
-The Finance Department in the Global Headquarters decides insurance conditions and structures and negotiates directly with insurance companies for these global programs.
-The insurance companies are important strategic partners, and they are thus selected in consideration of risk spread and financial solvency.
+The Finance Department in Nissan's Global Headquarters determines insurance conditions and structures and negotiates directly with insurance companies for these global programs.
+These insurance companies are important strategic partners, and are thus selected with consideration given to risk spread and financial solvency.